Beloved children's author Beverly Cleary dies at 104

 TORONTO, ON - FEBRUARY 10: May Warren reads her child hood copy of Beezus and Ramona by Beverly Cleary.
 May's mom used to read to her when she was a child.
 (Chris So/Toronto Star via Getty Images)

-Chris So/Toronto Star via Getty Images Show More Show Less 3 of5
+Chris So/Toronto Star via Getty Images Show More Show Less 3 of8

 NEW YORK (AP) — Beverly Cleary, the celebrated children’s author whose memories of her Oregon childhood were shared with millions through the likes of Ramona and Beezus Quimby and Henry Huggins, has died.
 She was 104.